ibm-cloud-docs/vpc/vsi_is_create_instance.md

    * Select an image shared from a private catalog for the instance.
 For more information, see the Terraform documentation on [ibm_is_images](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_images).
 You can select an image from the list to create the instance as shown in the section [Go to Creating an instance by using Terraform section](#create-instance-terraform)

-   If you select a catalog image that belongs to a different account, there are additional considerations and limitations to review.
+   If you select a catalog image that belongs to a different account, you have more considerations and limitations to review.
 See [Using cross-account image references in a private catalog in Terraform](/docs/vpc?topic=vpc-planning-custom-images&interface=ui#private-catalog-image-reference-vpc-terraform).
      {: note}

       * To list all available private catalog image offerings, run the following command.